leon0x01/Uniswap_V1_Learn/README.md

 ### Correct Pricing Function

-As we know that Uniswap is a constant product market amker, which means it's based on a constant product formula: X*Y = K
+As we know that Uniswap is a constant product market maker, which means it's based on a constant product formula: X*Y = K

 Does this formula produce a better pricing function ?
 Let's see